 What employers want

-Employability is about making yourself attractive to employers, as a student, a new graduate and throughout your career.
-Apart from your skills it also includes knowledge (degree, sector knowledge), personal attributes (drive, determination, enthusiasm), as well as your ability to convey these effectively to the world of work.
+Employability is about making yourself attractive to employers as a student, as a graduate, and throughout your career.
+Apart from your skills, employability includes knowledge (degree, sector knowledge), personal attributes (drive, determination, enthusiasm), as well as your ability to convey these effectively in the world of work.

 - Passion and enthusiasm

 - Communication - written